tomkart/CarND-Behavioral-Cloning-P3/writeup_report.md

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was above 3 and under 5 as evidenced with the previous testing result (run3.mp4 vs run5.mp4) and training loss.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

-Finally it can drive itself through the track 1. (video.mp4 / run5_v2.mp4)
+Finally it can drive itself through the track 1 with final model with dropout. (video.mp4 / run3_dropout.mp4)